-How does a woman who was born in Shanghai, graduated from UC Davis in finance and international relations, and worked for Bank of America on the foreign exchange trading floor, become the maker of a line of fine caramels?
+Born in Shanghai, graduated from UC Davis in finance and international relations, Cassandra worked for Bank of America on the foreign exchange trading floor.
+How did she become the maker of a line of fine caramels?

 “As a currency trader, brokers took us to the most amazing restaurants.
 It opened up a whole new world for me,” Cassandra Chen recalls.
 “I realized that, even though my family’s expectation was that I would stay in my successful professional career, it just wasn’t for me.”

 On a whim, and wearing a skirt and heels, Cassandra walked into Vertigo Restaurant and asked for a job in the kitchen.
 She was hired on the spot and told to “stage” (kitchen lingo for “trail after the cook and work the line”).
 Given a pair of chef’s pants to wear, she had to use Saran wrap to keep them from falling off.